The lodge at wah

 The Lodge at Wah has 8 ensuite rooms spread across 3 cottages.
 All the cottages are made of eco-friendly materials like wood, slate and mud.
 The cottages are closely placed within the property so that minimal walking is required to move from one cottage to another.
 All the rooms have been created in a similar style, although each room has it’s own character.

 The Lodge at Wah prides itself on using only organic, local produce.
 A lot of vegetables and herbs have been grown in the kitchen garden.
-More get planted on the Wah estate as part of our community farming program.
-Under this program, our tea pluckers have been gifted seeds and plots by the Wah estate.
-The Lodge is able to use this produce for it’s own kitchen, while the majority of it is harvested by the pluckers for their personal use.
-Seasonal homemade jams, pickles, chutneys and juices pepper our tables throughout meals.
+More get planted on the Wah estate and in our polyhouses.
+Seasonal homemade jams, pickles, chutneys, sauces and juices pepper our tables throughout meals.
+We even grow our own wheat which is used to made homemade breads everyday.

 Meals are served in a family-style setting either in the garden when the weather begs us to be outside, or inside in the main dining hall.
 The staff at The Lodge at Wah work hard to make your stay comfortable, and because some of them stay some distance away, we try to adhere to ending our meals on time.